 1.2.2 the registration form (usually online), which you have to complete

-1.2.3 the Lewisham Southwark College online Student Handbook, which you can see posted on your course eME site.
+1.2.3 the Southwark College online Student Handbook, which you can see posted on your course eME site.

 1.2.4 the programme (course) handbook which your Department gives you.

-1.3 You can see all Lewisham Southwark College policies, procedures and regulations that we refer to in this Agreement on eME or you can obtain them from your department, the Head of HE or Student Services.
+1.3 You can see all Southwark College policies, procedures and regulations that we refer to in this Agreement on eME or you can obtain them from your department, the Head of HE or Student Services.

-1.4 This Agreement applies to all Higher Education students of Lewisham Southwark College.
+1.4 This Agreement applies to all Higher Education students of Southwark College.

 2 When the Agreement comes into effect